m-gal/first_steps/README.md

-# Code samples
+# First steps...

-This repository contains bit of samples of my old codes and reports to reflect my prof pathway.
+This repository contains bit of examples of my old codes and reports to reflect my some first steps on prof pathway.